 The following day is free for you to pick your favourite activity form another whale watching adventure, some scenic hikes.
 In the afternoon, if you don’t mind more driving you can head inland to visit the Beluga Whale Interpretative Centre and/or go for a walk in Saguenay National Park for beautiful views over Saguenay Fjord.

-On your final morning there is still ample time to take in the CIMM (international Centre for Marine Mammals), with its fascinating interpretative displays and wealth of information about cetaceans and other marine mammals (not included).
+On your final morning there is still ample time to take in the International Centre for Marine Mammals, with its fascinating interpretative displays and wealth of information about cetaceans and other marine mammals (not included).

-Then, after an early lunch you to Québec (approx. 4 hours without stops), passing through the lovely Charlevoix region and the towns of La Malbaie and Baie-St-Paul, with their many art galleries and antique shops, on the north shore of the Saint Lawrence.
+Then, after an early lunch, drive to Québec City, passing through the lovely Charlevoix region and the towns of La Malbaie and Baie-St-Paul, with their many art galleries and antique shops, on the north shore of the Saint Lawrence.

-On arrival in Québec head directly to Jean Lesage International Airport to return your hire vehicle and check in for an overnight flight back to the UK, via Montréal.
+On arrival in Québec head directly to Jean Lesage International Airport to return your hire vehicle and check in for your flight back to the UK, via Toronto.

 Day15: Arrive UK

-You should note: The minimum age to join this itinerary (based on the activities involved) is 9 years old.
-We can tailor an alternative itinerary suitable for younger children if required.
+You should note: The minimum age to join this itinerary (based on the activities involved) is nine years old, however we can tailor an alternative itinerary suitable for younger children if required - please contact us for more information.

 Our trip ideas are offered to inspire you and can be tailored to suit your requirements.

 The Parc National de la Gaspésie is home to the highest peaks of the Appalachian Mountains in Québec, the only caribou herd south of the Saint Lawrence, a large moose population, arctic-alpine flora and spectacular scenery on every side!
-Over 150 species of bird are found here.
+Over 150 species of bird are found in the park.

 Ideal for viewing: great horned owl, moose, caribou, grey fox, striped skunk